Charles Knight (publisher): Early life

-The son of a bookseller and printer at Windsor, he was apprenticed to his father.
+The son of Charles Knight, bookseller and printer at Windsor, he was apprenticed to his namesake father.
 On completion of his indentures he took up journalism and had an interest in several newspaper speculations, including the Windsor, Slough and Eton Express.

 In 1823, in conjunction with friends he had made as publisher (1820–1821) of The Etonian, he started Knight's Quarterly Magazine, to which Winthrop Mackworth Praed, Derwent Coleridge and Thomas Macaulay contributed.
 It lasted for only six issues, but it made Knight's name as publisher and author, beginning a career which lasted over forty years.
 The periodical included an 1824 review of Frankenstein in which Percy Bysshe Shelley was attributed as the author in a comparison with his wife's second novel Valperga.
 One of his early publications was the diary of the naval chaplain Henry Teonge (c.
 1620–1690).
 From 1826 to 1827, he published the second series of Alaric Alexander Watts' monthly magazine The Literary Magnet.